samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 #### Level 6: Mindless Rage

 You have Immunity to the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) and [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) conditions while your Rage is active.
-If you’re Charmed or Frightened when you enter your Rage, the condition ends on you.
+If you're Charmed or Frightened when you enter your Rage, the condition ends on you.

 #### Level 10: Retaliation